rainierlouis/Blocklet/README.md

 ## Learning Objectives

-A solo project that is a culmination of my personal growth and learning as a full stack engineer.
-Bringing together what I have learnt so far in building a full stack application from back to front and all the in-betweens.
+A solo project that is a culmination of my personal growth and learning as a junior developer.
+Bringing together what I have learnt so far in building a mobile application from back to front and all the in-betweens.

 Becoming further acquainted with React Native, React Navigation and Redux.